If you are over 45 years old and tired of reading glasses or have declining vision, RLE may be the solution for you.

 Until all the drops wear off, your vision may be blurry, however, most patients see well the next day.
 You vision will likely fluctuate as the eyes heal then settle over the first few weeks following RLE surgery.
 There may be some mild discomfort or a gritty sensation for a few days after the procedure.

-After RLE surgery, Dr Wolfe will prescribe anti-inflammatory drops to take for a few weeks.
+After RLE surgery, Dr Sherwin will prescribe anti-inflammatory drops to take for a few weeks.

 RLE eye surgery: Frequently asked questions (FAQ)